HernandezA1007/weathermachine-test/README.md

 ﻿# WeatherMachine

-This project is a...
+This project is a weather application that allows the user to search for a city.
+The app will be designed so the user can compare multiple cities at once.
+The app will display the current weather and some other information.
+The app will have a simple and detailed mode.

 ## Features:
-- Feature 1
+- Search for a city
 - Feature 2
 - Feature 3

 ## More
+At the moment the app will be hosted locally on the users machine.
+The app uses [weatherapi](https://www.weatherapi.com/) to get the weather data.

 ## Installation Instructions:
-- Clone repo or...
+- Clone repo
+-

 ## Checklist
 - [x] Step 1